(with help from Jay Lewis, John Himpe, and David Livingston)

 The first 20 episodes of the current version were taped on the set of its Dutch counterpart, w/host Chuck Woolery, the contestants, and a number of American staffers (though they primarily used the Dutch version's crew for most slots) flown in for the tapings.

-Evidently unable to shake the lingo (no pun intended) of his earlier series, Scrabble, Chuck frequently refers to the turn-ending red balls as “stoppers”.
+Keeping a bit of lingo (no pun intended) from his earlier series, "Scrabble", Chuck frequently referred to the turn-ending red balls as "stoppers", which later became the official term for them on the 2011 revival.

 During the first season, there was one team who did not guess a single word correctly in Bonus Lingo (and thus, won nothing); the "bonus letter" rule introduced in the 2nd season may have been added to prevent this from happening again.